RaySuhyunLee/snucse_os/README.md

 currently developing...

-# About time
+### About time
 we initally set weight as 10.
 time_slice share same units of jiffies.
-So we use msces_to_jiffies.
+So we use msces_to_jiffies().
 The time_slice is updated when the task is enqueued or requeued.

-# About shced_set_weight
+### About shced_set_weight
 When it is called, it firstly check weight is in possible range (1 to 20).
-Next, we lock the rq and, check
+Next, we lock the entity to prevent access its weight.
+Then, check it is current running and, if it is not, change time_slice.
+Because it is already in the queue and running sched_entity will be requeued or dequeued.

 ## 2. Investigation